Educational Technology - Copyright

 Copyright is one of the most easily confused areas of concern in higher education - and, indeed, in the world outside learning.

 What materials can be used, in what way and for what purposes are topics that are not always clear to even the most seasoned media producer.
-We’ve compiled a few excellent resources to not only help you understand copyright but to offer you options for staying in the clear on your next project
+We’ve compiled a few excellent resources to not only help you understand copyright but to offer you options for staying in the clear on your next project.

-Copyright & Fair Use - Stanford
+Copyright & Fair Use Policy - Washington College

 Center for Social Media - American University